Respect for Human Rights

 Maintaining and Enhancing a Pleasant Working Environment

-SUMCO regularly conducts human rights training including education on various forms of harassment for all employees, and makes every effort to improve awareness of these issues in the workplace.
+SUMCO regularly educates for all employees on various forms of harassment, aiming to prevent all forms of discrimination, and makes every effort to improve awareness of these issues in the workplace.

 In addition, we formulate and implement action plans aimed at improving the working environment at each workplace by conducting a stress check each year as part of our health management initiatives and adding items related to employee satisfaction to the stress check.